France, UK, US, Nato urge Israel to 'protect civilians' in Gaza

 The EU foreign relations chief Josep Borrell has no plans to go for now, his spokesman said on Thursday.

-Borrell's own spokesman also on Thursday compared Hamas to Islamist terrorist group Isis, directly echoing Israel's messaging, as many other senior EU officials have so far been doing.
+Borrell's spokesman, also on Thursday, compared Hamas to Islamist terrorist group Isis, directly echoing Israel's messaging, as many other senior EU officials have so far been doing.

-But Borrell has stood out in EU circles by saying Israel's Gaza siege is "against international law", even though Israel vehemently denies this.
+But Borrell himself has stood out in EU circles by saying Israel's Gaza siege is "against international law", even though Israel vehemently denies this.

-"What makes this act of terror particularly chilling is that it did not arise in response to any legitimate grievances or provocations from Israel.
+"What makes this act of terror [the Hamas attack] particularly chilling is that it did not arise in response to any legitimate grievances or provocations from Israel.
 It was an assault that came without warning, without reason," Israel's EU ambassador Haim Regev said in an op-ed in EUobserver.

-Israel has occupied and blockaded Gaza since 2007 and killed thousands of Palestinian civilians in three previous wars there in recent years.
+Israel has occupied and blockaded Gaza since 2007 and killed thousands of Palestinian civilians in three previous wars there in the past 20 years.

 It has also built tens of thousands of new settlements on Palestinian land in the West Bank and in East Jerusalem, dimming hope of any future Palestinian state.